 Author portrait © George Baier IV.

-Maria McFarland Sánchez-Moreno is a Peruvian-American human rights activist, writer, and lawyer who has worked globally on issues of autocracy, corruption, armed conflict, and organized crime.
+Maria McFarland Sánchez-Moreno is an advocate, writer, and lawyer who has worked globally on issues of autocracy, corruption, armed conflict, and organized crime.
 She is the author of the narrative non-fiction book There Are No Dead Here: A Story of Murder and Denial in Colombia (Bold Type Books, Feb.
 2017), which won the 2018 Juan E. Méndez Human Rights Book Award; the book's Spanish translation, by Planeta Colombia, is on its third printing.